Who is taking part in Celebrity X Factor?

 After his dramatic axing from Strictly Come Dancing in 2018, Brendan Cole has found himself at a loose end – and is now turning his hand to singing instead, perhaps in a bid to annoy his former bosses at the BBC.

-ITV bosses are keen to sign the former Strictly rebel, as his outbursts and clawbacks made him TV gold during his time on Strictly.
+ITV bosses are keen to sign the former Strictly rebel, as his outbursts and clawbacks made him TV gold during his time on the BBC ballroom show.

-“Brendan is a big character and the bosses are sure that he will be a big draw for their audience,” an insider revealed.
+“Brendan is a big character and the bosses are sure that he will be a big draw for their audience,” an insider told The Sun.

 “His Strictly fans aside, they are expecting people to tune in to see how his singing compares to his dancing.”

-The source continued to The Sun, “For Brendan’s part, he’s excited about the prospect of a new challenge.
+The source continued: “For Brendan’s part, he’s excited about the prospect of a new challenge.
 It’s also not lost on him that appearing on a rival channel in a big prime time slot is a bit of a two fingers up at his old bosses at the BBC.”

 Brendan has showcased his fairly ropey vocals before, having taken part in the BBC’s long-forgotten Just the Two of Us in 2007, where he duetted with soul singer Beverley Knight (and managed to place second).